trdd/PyXMRTool/documentation/html/_sources/api.rst.txt

    modules-api/fitters

-Hint for API documentation: Inherited members are not repeated in the documentaion of derived classes.
+Hint for API documentation: Inherited members are not repeated in the documentation of derived classes.